Skip to Content

 The Beaglier is a hybrid dog consisting of half Cavalier King Charles Spaniel and half Beagle.
 Although neither dogs are Australian breeds (they’re European dogs), the Beaglier was actually bred in Australia during the 1990’s.

 The Australian breeders wanted to develop a “more balanced” Beagle without an intense prey-drive and scent-drive.
-In the end, they got an outgoing and energetic dog breed with a great personality.
-It worked out and Beagliers became a hit!
+In the end, they developed an outgoing and energetic dog breed with a great personality.
+It worked out, as Beagliers became a hit!

 They can be playful, but also loving and gentle with people they know.
 Plus, they do well with kids and other dogs.
-With that said, Beagliers make the ideal pets for families that don’t need to tap into a Beagle’s inherent skillset.
+That said, Beagliers make the ideal pets for families that don’t need to tap into the Beagle’s inherent skillset.

 3. Jack-A-Bee